b3-exmo/b3-exmo.github.io/docs/Tithing money/index.md

 Don't forget to check out their list of [stores](https://shopcitycreekcenter.com/stores/) that are paying the Church to be in their mall.
 You can't even fucking [park there](https://citycreekparking.com/) without paying.

 Is _this_ what Jesus taught?
 Is this a charitable organization with no independent audits, no public financial records, or accountability that you want to donate to?

+### What's wrong with this?
+Take a step back and think rationally, maybe without cursing.

+Yes, the Church is within its rights to do this.
+They're accountable only to themselves.
+They didn't outright create a mall, there was a mall already there.
+It's downtown Salt Lake.
+A high-rise and a shopping center go in downtown, it's not out of place, nor is it misplaced.
+I don't have a source handy, but I had heard the claim that since the LDS faith practically founded Salt Lake, they have stakes, connections, ownership partially or wholly in industries and businesses.
+Is that, on its face, wrong?
+No.

+**However...**

+Imagine seeing the Catholic Church buying up some established McDonald's franchises.
+Imagine the JW's Watchtower buying ownership of plastics manufacturing.
+7th day Adventist owning a bus fleet, or railway.

+Now picture the LDS church owning a shopping mall and apartment complex.

+None of those things are pearl-clutching revelations to bring the masses to grab their pitchforks and start lynching.
+They definitely feel out of place- the public image of these organizations and religions is that they're charitable, running on donations, not engaging in any commercial business.
+I feel a lot of cognitive dissonance reading about it. *I was raised to believe that the Church runs on donated tithes.*

 ## Where **should** the money go?
 A shopping center that the church itself describes as luxurious?
 Extravagant temple furnishings?
 All for Jesus Christ, the man who was born in a stable, who taught sermons on boats, on the sides of roads, and on top of hills.
 The man who disliked extravagance. **The man who said “If you love me, feed my sheep.”**